 Probate problems almost always trace back to outdated documents and designations.
 A will that no longer reflects your assets, an executor who is no longer living, a beneficiary form with a former spouse still listed, or an account with no beneficiary at all are common causes of unnecessary court involvement, family conflict, and delay.

 The simplest way to reduce probate stress is to treat your estate plan as something that needs periodic maintenance, not a one-time event.
 Schedule a review whenever something significant changes in your family or financial life, and do a general checkup every few years even when nothing obvious has changed.
-Tax law changes, state law changes, and your own circumstances shift over time in ways that may not be obvious until something goes wrong.
+Tax law, state law, and your own circumstances shift over time in ways that may not be obvious until something goes wrong.

 Account Organization and Clarity